Francis Rawle

-Francis Rawle (1660 – 5 March 1727), originally from England, was a Quaker and colonist in Philadelphia, where he served in administrative positions and was a member of the assembly.
+Francis Rawle (1660 – 5 March 1727), born in England, was a Quaker and colonist in Philadelphia, where he served in administrative positions and was a member of the assembly.

 Early life

 Rawle was born in England in 1660, son of Francis Rawle, and came of an old Cornish family of some wealth and standing.
-He settled at one time near St Juliot, and later in the neighbourhood of Plymouth.
+At one time, he settled near St Juliot, and later in the neighbourhood of Plymouth.
 Both father and son were Quakers and followers of George Fox, and were persecuted for their religious belief, being imprisoned together at Exeter in 1683.
-Because of this they obtained a grant from William Penn, left Plymouth in the ship Desire, and arrived in Philadelphia on June 23, 1686.
+Because of this they obtained a grant from William Penn, left Plymouth in the ship named Desire, and arrived in Philadelphia on June 23, 1686.

 Colonial America

-Rawle first settled on 2,500 acres in Plymouth Colony, where he founded the society known as the Plymouth Friends.
+Rawle first settled on 2,500 acres in Plymouth Colony, where he founded a society known as the Plymouth Friends.
 Subsequently, he moved to Philadelphia.
 In 1688, he became a justice of the peace and judge of the court of common pleas; under the Charter of 1691 for the City of Philadelphia, he was one of six aldermen of Philadelphia.

 In 1692, he became deputy registrar of wills, and in 1694 commissioner of property.
 He served in the assembly 1704–1708 and 1719–1726, and while a member sat upon most of the important committees of the house, such as that on currency in 1725.
-On May 6, 1724 he was appointed to the Pennsylvania Provincial Council by Sir William Keith, 4th Baronet.
+On May 6, 1724, he was appointed to the Pennsylvania Provincial Council by Sir William Keith, 4th Baronet.

 In 1721, he published Some Remedies proposed for restoring the Sunk Credit of the Province of Pennsylvania, with some Remarks on its Trade.
 In 1725, he published the "pro-money" Ways and Means for the Inhabitants of Delaware to grow Rich, which was the year after the South Sea Bubble burst.